Crash course on git

 https://git-for-windows.github.io/ for

-, the command line interface
+git-bash, the command line interface

 Repository